 To become and remain profitable, we must succeed in developing (or in-licensing) and commercializing our products or product candidates that generate significant revenue.
 It is uncertain when and if we will generate any significant revenue from the sale of our product or any product candidates, if approved, in the future.
 Furthermore, no assurance can be given that we will meet revenue projections or guidance with respect to BRIUMVI or our product candidates, if approved.
 To obtain significant and sustained revenues and meet our revenue projections or guidance, we must succeed, either alone or with others, in (i) obtaining and maintaining regulatory approval for our product and product candidates; and (ii) manufacturing and marketing our product and product candidates.
-Our ability to:
+Our ability to generate sustained revenue depends on a number of factors, including, but not limited to, our ability to: